What is the goal of the EJK Award?

 After receiving copies of all the books under consideration, EJK Award Committee members nominate 7 books for discussion during deliberations.

 When are the winners announced and where is the award ceremony?

-The EJK Award winners and honors are announced on the second Tuesday in March every year.
+The EJK Award winners and honors are announced in late February of every year.
 The EJK Award ceremony is held in early April, during the Fay B. Kaigler Children’s Book Festival at the University of Southern Mississippi in Hattiesburg.

 Why is the EJK Award Ceremony in Hattiesburg, Mississippi?

 Hattiesburg is home to the de Grummond Children’s Literature Collection of the University of Southern Mississippi (USM), the co-producer of the EJK Award.
 In addition to being one of the foremost collections and research centers in the field of children’s literature, the de Grummond is the home of the Keats Archive where scholars can find all of Keats’ orginal artwork and papers.